cbergmeir/cc2425/session3/README.md

 vagrant@ska-training:~$  singularity shell skatrainingplot_latest.sif
 ```

-Once executed you will be connected to the container (yopu will see a new prompt):
+Once executed you will be connected to the container (you will see a new prompt):

 ```
 Singularity skatrainingplot_latest.sif:~>